Gyrostarr: Gameplay

 Several control schemes are available.
 Players can choose between motion controls using the Wii Remote, buttons and analog joysticks using the Nunchuk, or the Classic Controller.
 A "paired" control system allows two players to use a connected Wii Remote and Nunchuk or Classic Controller at the same time, with one player using the Wii Remote and the other using the attachment.

 Up to four players control spaceships as they travel through "a twisting, turning techno-plasma canal in space," the goal being to collect enough energy "to penetrate an alien portal and warp to the next conduit."
 Not collecting enough energy, which fills a meter at the top of the screen, will result in the player's ship being destroyed at the end of a level.
 If the player completely fills the energy meter, however, then at the end of the level the player will be transported to a bonus level where no enemies are present and the only objective is to collect as much energy as possible.
 Players can also collect points in the game to try to beat the high score by destroying enemies and collecting energy.
 Points multiply and accumulate when the player avoids enemy fire in addition to shooting down enemy spacecraft.

 A variety of weapons and power-ups can be found throughout the game.
 Defensive power-ups have a wide range of effects, such as providing temporary invincibility or slowing down enemies.
 Player ships also come equipped with a grapple gun, which allows the player to pick up distant power-ups more quickly.
 Unique for a scrolling shooter game, all power-ups can be targeted, shot, and bounced off the sides of a level, making them more difficult to acquire for other players.

 Multiplayer

-Gyrostarr is capable of supporting up to four players for multiplayer gameplay.
+Gyrostarr supports up to four players for multiplayer gameplay.
 Multiplayer can be cooperative or competitive, depending on the actions of the players.
-This allows for players to either work together to complete a level, or to hamper each other's performance.
-Player ship positions are staggered across the track of a level; collecting a power-up moves a player to the last position, while collecting energy will eventually move player to the front.
+This allows players to either work together to complete a level or hamper each other's performance.
+Player ship positions are staggered across the track of a level; collecting a power-up moves a player to the last position, while collecting energy will eventually move a player to the front.